-Is Elder Scrolls Online worth playing in 2021?
+Is Elder Scrolls Online still worth playing?
 It is a question worth asking, as ESO was originally released back in 2014, which is a lifetime in the video game industry.

-Elder Scrolls Online in 2021 is a very different and much-improved game from the one that launched to a mixed reception all those years ago.
-Zenimax Online Studios (ZOS) has continued to release a steady stream of expansions and regular updates to ensure that will will thrive for years to come.
+Elder Scrolls Online is a very different and much-improved game from the one that launched to a mixed reception all those years ago.
+Zenimax Online Studios (ZOS) has continued to release a steady stream of expansions and regular updates to ensure that ESO will thrive for years to come.

-Is Elder Scrolls Online Worth Playing in 2021?
+Is Elder Scrolls Online Worth Playing Today?
 Yes.

-Okay, so what makes ESO worth playing in 2021 and keeps a veteran of the game coming back for more?
+Okay, so what keeps a veteran of the game coming back for more after all of these years?
 It helps that I adore the Elder Scrolls universe, but beyond that, there are some things that can only be found in ESO which makes it a must-play game for fans of MMORPGs.

 These are the key reasons that Elder Scrolls Online is worth playing today: